Vision Systems: Improving production efficiency and providing valuable historical data

 At its core, a vision system (often referred to as a machine vision system) is an automated technology that enables the visual interpretation of production processes using software.

-These systems typically comprise cameras, lighting, sensors, and cloud software working together to capture and analyze images.
+These systems typically comprise cameras, lighting, sensors, and cloud software working together to capture and analyze images from your production processes.

 The benefits of implementing vision systems